-We also measure the flux density trend along the tails from the $21''$ resolution images.
-We decompose the regions covering the tails in segments spaced by one PSF, corresponding to a projected distance of 9.45\,kpc, as displayed in \autoref{fig:tailregs}.
-For each of these regions, we measure the flux densities at the four frequencies and fit \autoref{eq:logparabola} to the measured values.
-To ensure that spectral trends along the tail are not driven by contamination from the radio relic, we repeat this procedure using the radio relic subtracted maps.
+We also measured the flux density trend along the tails from the $21''$ resolution images.
+We decomposed the regions covering the tails in segments spaced by one PSF, corresponding to a projected distance of 9.45\,kpc, as displayed in \autoref{fig:tailregs}.
+For each of these regions, we measured the flux densities at the four frequencies and fit \autoref{eq:logparabola} to the measured values.
+To ensure that spectral trends along the tail are not driven by contamination from the radio relic, we repeated this procedure using the radio-relic-subtracted maps.
 The resulting plots for UGC\,6697 are shown in \autoref{fig:si_tails}; for C\,079 and C\,073, they are displayed in \autoref{sec:appendix_relicmodel}.